About

 I aim for an interviewing style that is relaxed, gentle, and respectful.
 I am more than happy for clients to bring along a family member or therapist, as this helps the meeting to feel ‘safe’ and supportive for them, and often helps me to understand the picture even better.
 I welcome questions before, during and after the meeting.

-Clients sometimes like to know what their doctor will look like, so they don’t have nightmares about scary doctors in white coats… Here’s an amateurish photo:
+People sometimes like to know what the doctor will look like – no white coats here!
+Here’s an amateurish photo: